 "I won't tell you," she said, her hair whipping to the side in the salty wind.

 "You think that now," the wicked, smooth voice said, his body seemingly unaffected by the harsh conditions as her's was.
 "But when we're done with you you'll not only tell me where they are, but how to get there," he said, leaning in close to her and emphasizing the last couple of words.
-She spat in his face, but wasn't able to speak as her airways seemed to be cut off not a split second later.
+She spat in his face, but wasn't able to speak as her airway cut off not a second later.

 "Stupid girl," he said, the pale feet walking away.
 The girl struggled against the bonds, but there was no use.
 He would be back later anyway.